-Peak yacht charter season in Croatia is between July and August, when the prices reach it's top.
-If you are on the budget, then you should consider taking your sailing tour in September.
-Sailboat or catamaran prices, considering the summer months are app.
+The peak sailing season in Croatia stretches between July and August.
+That is when the prices are highest.
+If you are on limited budget, consider taking your sailing tour in September or June.
+Yacht charter prices, compared to summer months are app.
 30% lower, and so are the berths and marina fees.

-Moving forward to October, lower are the prices and bigger the discounts on already reduced rates.
-Rntal prices in September can be compared to May or June, but Spring in Croatia is another story...Feel free to get a fair deal for a yacht at reliable yacht charter Company.
+Moving forward to October, lower the prices and bigger the discounts on already reduced rates.
+Rental prices in September can be compared to late May or June, but if you consider taking a sailing trip in spring, then expect lower sea temperatures then in Autumn.

-A good tip for you trip: I highly recommend that you book your holidays early.
+I highly recommend that you book your holidays early.
 My advice is at least 6 months before your departure.
-As I mentioned taking a sailing holiday in Croatia has become extremely popular lately.
-Even though, September is not the busiest season you might consider in booking your desired yacht by Spring time.
+As I mentioned sailing holiday in Croatia became extremely popular.
+Even though that September is not the busiest season, you might still consider in booking your yacht by Spring.

-Be sure to secure your trip and don't wait for last minute discounts.
-You might end up without vacant vessel or even have to reschedule your holidays.
-There are many early bird discounts and most of the yachts are still available.
-It is always possible to pay with 2 instalments.
-Balance is 50% at the booking and 50% one month before you depart.
+Secure your trip early and don't wait for last minute discounts.
+You might end up without a vacant vessel or even have to reschedule your holidays.
+Most of the yachts are still available in early Spring with high discounts.
+It is always possible to pay in 2 instalments.
+50% to secure the yacht balance 4 weeks before departure.

 Wouldn't it be amazing to anchor in a completely isolated cove with no one around?
 Just you, your sailboat and unspoiled nature.
 I remember the islands Hvar and Vis, that we sailed to some 15 years ago.
 The villages were like ghost towns, the bays completely empty.
 Just a couple of local fishermen chatting in a port tavern.
-As the years past, the summer season extends,however, don't expect the streets to be swarming with tourists in September.
-Mosty bagpackers, adventurers and nautical gusets remain at the Adriatic, and suddenly everything seems more quiet and genuine.
+As the years past, summer season in Croatia extends mostly due to near perfect weather conditions during the autumn.
+In any case, don't expect the streets to be swarming with tourists in September.
+Mostly backpackers, adventurers and nautical guests remain at the Adriatic, and suddenly everything seems more quiet and genuine.

 There are no RIB's, speed boats and big cruisers at sea, the marinas and town ports are half empty.
 In August is sometimes hard to get a berth or even a free seat in a restaurant.
 Don't worry, you will certainly find them in September and you certainly won't miss out, since most of the restaurants, shops and bars are still opened until October.
 So if you are looking for a peaceful holiday, September is the month to take a sailing trip.